Highlights: Delhi - Jodhpur - Narlai - Bera - Kumbhalgarh - Udaipur

-Delhi (2nd Visit) Pride Plaza Aerocity Itinerary: Your tour begins from the Capital of India New Delhi, also know as Lutyen’s Delhi, Later fly to Blue city “Jodhpur” then you will move to 15th century village makes a picturesque base for exploring the true India – the local countryside, as well as for visiting Kumbhalgarh Fort and the Jain temples at Ranakpur.
+Delhi (2nd Visit) Pride Plaza Aerocity Alternate travel date: 16 Jan 21 - 31 Mar 21 Itinerary: Your tour begins from the Capital of India New Delhi, also know as Lutyen’s Delhi, Later fly to Blue city “Jodhpur” then you will move to 15th-century village makes a picturesque base for exploring the true India – the local countryside, as well as for visiting Kumbhalgarh Fort and the Jain temples at Ranakpur.
 The name Narlai is a contortion from `Narada ‘.
-Legend has it that Sage Narada, the playful saint who was a Companion of Lord Vishnu – the Creator, meditated on the hill that lies in the centre of the village.
-Bera a small hamlet situated in Aravali region.
-Finally you will visit Romantic city also know as city of lakes.
-Day 1: London Heathrow to Delhi by flight 18:45 - 08:45 Hrs Day 2: Delhi
+Legend has it that Sage Narada, the playful saint who was a Companion of Lord Vishnu – the Creator, meditated on the hill that lies in the center of the village.
+Bera a small hamlet situated in the Aravali region.
+Finally, you will visit the Romantic city also known as the city of lakes.
+Day 1: London Heathrow to Delhi by flight: Day 2: Delhi

 New Delhi visiting Humayun’s Tomb, built by his wife Haji Begum in the 16th Century.
 An early example of Mughal architecture considered the predecessor of the Taj Mahal.
 The Qutab Minar - the landmark of Delhi, a huge tower of victory started in 1199 and completed in 1368.
 The Minar is 72.5m high with a diameter at the base 14.4m and 2.7m at the top.
 Proceed to the Rashtrapati Bhawan (Drive Pass) once the Viceroy’s residence and now the official residence of the President of India.
 Designed by Lutyens, it combines western and eastern styles - the dome reflects the Buddhist stupa, the chhattris “Hindu” and the graceful colonnades very “British”.
 It has 340 rooms.
 The India Gate (42m), C commemorates the 70,000 Indian soldiers who died in the 1st world war.
 13516 names of British and Indian soldiers killed in the Afghan War of 1919 are engraved on the arch and foundations.
 Under the arch, glows the Amar Jawan Jyoti flame commemorating Indian armed forces’ losses in the Indo-Pakistan war of 1971.
 Overnight stay at Hotel Day 4: Delhi Optional

-Afternoon visit Akshardham Temple (most grandest temple beautifully architectured – closed on Monday) (without guide) – The main building at the centre of the complex is a 141ft high monument to Bhagwan Swaminarayan.
-Designed according to ancient Vedic texts known as the Sthapatya-Shastra, it featuresa blend of architectural styles from across India.
+Afternoon visit Akshardham Temple (grandest temple beautifully architectured – closed on Monday) (without guide) – The main building at the center of the complex is a 141ft high monument to Bhagwan Swaminarayan.
+Designed according to ancient Vedic texts known as the Sthapatya-Shastra, it features a blend of architectural styles from across India.
 Within the monument, under the central dome, there is an 11ft high, gilded image of Bhagwan Swaminarayan.
 He is surrounded by the Guru's of the sect.
-The building itself is constructed entirely from Rajasthani pink sandstone and Italian Carrara marble, and features no steel or concrete.
-Its height and location on the banks of the Yamuna mean its presence is felt from afar, and its carved details of flora, fauna, dancers, musicians and deities covering its surfaces from top to bottom, leave most visitors in awe.
+The building itself is constructed entirely from Rajasthani pink sandstone and Italian Carrara marble and features no steel or concrete.
+Its height and location on the banks of the Yamuna mean its presence is felt from afar, and its carved details of flora, fauna, dancers, musicians, and deities covering its surfaces from top to bottom, leave most visitors in awe.

 Overnight stay at Hotel Day 5: Delhi to Jodhpur by flight

-Also visit Jaswant Thada – an architectural landmark.
-It is a white marble memorial built in 1899 in memory of Maharaja Jaswant Singh II.
+Also, visit Jaswant Thada – an architectural landmark.
+It is a white marble memorial built-in 1899 in memory of Maharaja Jaswant Singh II.
 The monument, in its entirety, is built out of intricately carved sheets of marble.
 These stones are extremely thin and polished so that they emit a warm glow when the sun's rays dance across their surface.
 Within this cenotaph, there are also two more tombs.
 Umaid Bhawan Palace – one of the fascinating palaces of Jodhpur, Maharaja Umaid Singh constructed in20th Century.
 A part of the palace has now been converted into a hotel and a museum.
 Stepwells are wells or ponds in which the water is reached by descending a set of steps.
-They may be covered and proteted and are oftern of architectural significance.
+They may be covered and protected and are often of architectural significance.
 The Stepwell ensures the availability of water during periods of drought.
-The stepwells had social, cultural and religion significance.
+The stepwells had social, cultural and religious significance.
 Overnight stay at Hotel.
 Day 7: Jodhpur to Narlai by surface (Approx. 130 Kms, 2-3 Hrs)

 After breakfast check out from Hotel and drive from Jodhpur to Narlai.
-Upon arrival at Jodhpur drive to Rawla Narlai , Rawla (meaning house of the chieftain / house of power) Narlai is situated midway between Udaipur and Jodhpur and offers a rare peek into the true rural.
+Upon arrival at Jodhpur Drive to Rawla Narlai, Rawla (meaning house of the chieftain/house of power) Narlai is situated midway between Udaipur and Jodhpur and offers a rare peek into the truly rural.
 Rawla Narlai’s serene and calming atmosphere is enhanced by the undivided attention to the individual needs of guests.
-Upon arrival at Rawla Narlai, check in at Hotel.
-Afternoon take an escorted Village Walk to visit Narlai, Its main temples, meet the friendly people of the village, their homes and get to learn a little about their way of life.
-Evening enjoy Tea by the Lake (01 Hour and 30 Minutes Approx.) Drive to the lake in jeep to enjoy the serene atmosphere and bird watching.
+Upon arrival at Rawla Narlai, check-in at Hotel.
+The afternoon takes an escorted Village Walk to visit Narlai, Its main temples, meet the friendly people of the village, their homes and get to learn a little about their way of life.
+Evening enjoy Tea by the Lake (01 Hour and 30 Minutes Approx.) Drive to the lake in the jeep to enjoy the serene atmosphere and bird watching.
 Overnight say at Hotel.
 Day 8: Narlai

 Morning enjoy Train safari (Timing 10 am to 12 noon (02 Hours) A historic ride through Aravali mountains.
 Board train at Khamlighat to Phulad.
-Step-well Dinner Taste the flavour of true Rajasthan Royal hospitality at the 18th Century old Baoli (Step well) of Rawla Narlai.
+Step-well Dinner Taste the flavor of true Rajasthan Royal hospitality at the 18th Century old Baoli (Stepwell) of Rawla Narlai.
 Overnight stay at Hotel.
 Day 9: Narlai

 Sunrise Breakfast with wildlife.
-A Sumptuous breakfast is set up for you on a jeep bonnet between the Aravali hills, freshly baked muffins, chips, home made short breads with sandwiches, plunged coffee & teas.
-Afternoon enjoy Countryside safari by Jeep (02 Hours and 30 Minutes Approx.) A life as colourful as the rainbow and equally captivating in the surrounding village, some interesting temples and agriculture experiences which are worth a visit.
+Sumptuous breakfast is set up for you on a jeep bonnet between the Aravali hills, freshly-baked muffins, chips, homemade shortbreads with sandwiches, plunged coffee & teas.
+Afternoon enjoy Countryside Safari by Jeep (02 Hours and 30 Minutes Approx.) A life as colorful as the rainbow and equally captivating in the surrounding village, some interesting temples and agriculture experiences which are worth a visit.
 A guided safari in an open Jeep.
 Overnight stay at Hotel.
 Day 10: Narlai to Bera by surface (Approx. 70 Kms, 1-2 Hrs)

-7:00 am leave for early morning wild life safari , crocodiles , migratory bird watching and morning tea at Jawai Dam
+7:00 am leave for an early morning wildlife safari, crocodiles, migratory bird watching and morning tea at Jawai Dam

-4:30 pm onwards opt for village tour and a visit to local temples in the natural surroundings.
+4:30 pm onwards opts for a village tour and a visit to local temples in the natural surroundings.

 7:00 pm reach Castle Bera